-Edited and checked December 2020
+Edited and checked December 2022

-One of the unusual aspects of Neuroendocrine Cancer is that chemotherapy is not normally considered as a ‘standard’ treatment unlike many other cancers.
-One exception is high grade (Grade 3) where it is often a first and/or second line therapy.
-Poorly differentiated Neuroendocrine disease is normally labelled as Neuroendocrine Carcinoma (NEC).
+One of the unusual aspects of Neuroendocrine Cancer is that chemotherapy is not normally considered as a ‘standard’ or first-line treatment, unlike many other cancers.
+One exception is high grade (Grade 3) where it is very often a first and/or second-line therapy.
+This is particularly the case with poorly differentiated Neuroendocrine disease, by default labelled as Neuroendocrine Carcinoma (NEC).

 Which Chemo for which Neuroendocrine Cancer type and grade/differentiation?

 The type of chemo or the combination of different treatments will often depend on the tumour type and anatomical location involved but may include (but not limited to): Capecitabine (Xeloda), Temozolomide (Temodal), Fluorouracil (5-FU), Oxaliplatin (Eloxatin) Cisplatin, Etoposide (Etopophos, Vepesid), Carboplatin, Streptozotocin (Zanosar).
-Some of these may be given as a combination treatment, e.g. CAPecitabine and TEMozolomide (CAPTEM). many as a combo treatment.
-There is a useful article explaining the role of Ki-67 in determining optimal chemotherapy in high grade neuroendocrine tumors.
+Some of these may be given as a combination treatment, e.g. CAPecitabine and TEMozolomide (CAPTEM).
+A more detailed list is below.
+There is a useful article explaining the role of Ki-67 in determining optimal chemotherapy in high grade neuroendocrine tumours.

-Cytotoxic chemotherapy is often inadequate for treatment of Grade 1 and 2 (well differentiated) Neuroendocrine tumours which have a low proliferation index.
+Cytotoxic chemotherapy is often inadequate for treatment of Grade 1 and most Grade 2 (well-differentiated) NETs which have a low proliferation index.
 Chemotherapy does not appear to like their slow cytokinetic growth.
 However, it tends to work better on certain parts of the anatomy than others, e.g. pancreatic NETs and Lung NETs.
 Of interest is a statistic from NET Research Foundation indicating that 23% of patients who were to be prescribed chemo had their treatment changed to a non-chemo option following a Ga68 PET scan.
 Read more here.

-For second line therapy (including for well differentiated NETs where other conventional treatments are not working), chemo may be given.
+For second-line therapy (including for well-differentiated NETs where other conventional treatments are not working), chemo may be given.
 These include (but not limited to) Capecitabine, Temozolomide, Bevacizumab, Xelox, Folfox.
 There are other specialist chemos for Mixed Neuroendocrine Non-Neuroendocrine Neoplasms (MiNEN).

-‘Horses for Courses’ – Chemo is sometimes used for well differentiated lower grade NETs.
+‘Horses for Courses’ – Chemo is sometimes used for well-differentiated lower grade NETs.

 PRRT and Chemo Combo Treatment